sonyarianto/ruu-cipta-kerja/README.md

-# ruu-cipta-kerja
+# RUU Cipta Kerja (PDF to Text)
-RUU Cipta Kerja (PDF to Text)
+Yes yes, you can read it on text file format in addition to the PDF format.
+Plus this repository contains the script that convert the PDF to text format.

 ### What is this?
-I just convert the RUU Cipta Kerja (final) and RUU Cipta Kerja PDF version using pdftotext command on my Linux machine into txt format with page separator.
-Plus also available per pages text format on the sub directory.
+I just convert the RUU Cipta Kerja (final) and RUU Cipta Kerja PDF version using pdftotext command on my Linux machine into plain text format with page separator.
+As a bonus, per page version also available on text format on the sub directories.

 ### Script available?
 Yes, in this case I am using PHP script and pdftotext command.
 The pdftotext is available by installing these on Linux.